chizy7/QuietDrop/docs/DETAILED_DOCS.md

 3. **Message Decryption**:
    - The server decrypts messages using the client's public key and its own secret key

+4. **Cross-Platform UI Flow**:
+   - User input is captured in the Yew frontend
+   - Actions are sent to the Tauri backend via commands
+   - Tauri backend uses the core library to perform operations
+   - Results are returned to the frontend for display
+   - Platform-specific APIs are used when needed (mobile vs desktop)

 ## Security Features